EZTechhelp/Samson-Media-Player/README.md

 ## Synopsis <a name="Synopsis"></a>

-Samon Media Player is a universal media player built in PowerShell that allows playback and management of media from multiple sources such as local, Spotify, YouTube, Twitch and more.
+Samson Media Player is a universal media player built in PowerShell that allows playback and management of media from multiple sources such as local, Spotify, YouTube, Twitch and more.
 Powered by LibVLCSharp

 ## IMPORTANT